 Companies Mark has worked for include: Zegrahm Expeditions, Hankyu International, Japan Travel Bureau, Wildlife and Nature Tours, Sunbird, Society Expeditions, Ornitholidays, Natural Habitat Adventures, Jo Van Os Photo Safaris, Island Holidays, Ibis Tours, Abercrombie and Kent, Birdquest, Lindblad Expeditions, Silversea Expeditions, Apex Expeditions, EYOS Expeditions and Noble Caledonia.

-Mark currently resides in Hokkaido, Japan's northern island, dividing his time between natural history and travel writing, editing, further travels in search of wildlife, and sharing his love of the natural world with fellow travellers.
+Mark currently resides in eastern Hokkaido, Japan's northernmost island, dividing his time between natural history and travel writing, editing, further travels in search of wildlife, and sharing his love of the natural world with fellow travellers.

 Mark's other interests also revolve around the outdoors: mountain hiking, snowshoeing, mountain and cross-country skiing.